With new beginnings come the desire to start or learn something new, Coursera courses you will love.

 Course description: “Whatever your background, and wherever in the world you may be, you’ll gain tools to accelerate your personal journey to lead diverse teams and organizations.
 In the course, you’ll learn to better understand yourself and your personal identity in the workplace and gain new skills to identify privilege, implicit bias, and microaggressions in your organization and to take action as an active ally and change advocate.”

 That’s just the tip of the iceberg.
 Sadly, there’s no gymnastics-related program but there are exercise and sports courses on offer!
-Visit Coursera to learn more about the platform and check out the courses for yourself.
 Have your own recommendations?
 Share them with us in the comments below.

 Art: Macky Arquilla